Kraft cooking and pulp cooking equipments

 Batch cooking process

-A Batch cooking plant typically comprises a number of 300 to 400 m³ digesters, two pressurized liquor accumulators and three atmospheric tanks.
+A Batch cooking plant typically comprises a number of 300 to 400 m³ digesters, two pressurized liquor accumulators, and three atmospheric tanks.
 In the digester, the cooking chemistry is on.
-Apart from the batch cooking operations, there are also continuous operations, such as heat transfer in the tank farm, fiber separation, condensate handling and gas collecting.
+Apart from the batch cooking operations, there are also continuous operations, such as heat transfer in the tank farm, fiber separation, condensate handling, and gas collecting.

 The continuous batch cooking process is the latest technology for the manufacture of dissolving grade pulp according to the sulphate process.
 This discontinuous process has been optimized both from energy and steps.
 Furthermore, this process has been successfully solved the environmental problems, such as air (odor) and water pollution (prehydrolysate), commonly encountered in this field.
 Raw pulp produced by continuous batch cooking process features the highest quality in terms of bleachability and further processing.
-The process itself is characterized by the wide number of wood species which can be used.
+The process itself is characterized by the wide number of wood species that can be used.

 Continuous cooking process

 Continuous cooking process is the continuous process from feeding to discharging.
 It’s mainly used in alkaline pulping, nitrite cooking, prehydrolysis sulfate and sulfite cooking.
 Nowadays continuous cooking methods are widely applied to pulping processes for various materials.
 Including wood sawdust, annual plant, and agricultural and sideline products can be used, especially for those raw materials with loosing structure, easy penetration and non-wood fiber, such as bagasse, reed, wheat straw are more suitable for continuous cooking.